pingclaw-me/.github/profile/README.md

 ## Status

 Early.
 The iOS app and server work.
 Android is in progress.
-The native OpenClaw node protocol integration is being researched — see the open issues.
+The native OpenClaw node protocol integration is being researched.

 Contributions welcome, especially from people with OpenClaw setups who can test against real gateway configurations.